How To Register An NGO in Nigeria 2024 (Requirements)

 Non-Governmental Organizations (NGOs) as the name implies are organizations whose membership and activities operate independently of the government and are not subjected to paying taxes.
 This post is a simplified guide on how to register an NGO in Nigeria, how much to register and the requirements involved for NGO registration.

-A Non-governmental Organization (NGO) is a voluntary group that is not under the control of the government and is not in business with the aim of making a profit but rather meeting some specific needs in society.
+A Non-governmental Organization (NGO) is a voluntary group that is not under the control of the government and is not in business to make a profit but rather to meet some specific needs in society.

 NGOs are mostly funded by the government of a country while in some cases, they could be funded by private individuals or groups, as well as founders.